thunknyc/i7t/README.md

 ## Why should you care?

-There are many things to like about Clojure, and none of them are inherently incompatible with inclusion in Scheme.
+There are many things to like about Clojure, and none of them are inherently incompatible with inclusion in Scheme[1].
 Among these features are its protocol orientation and its heavy bias toward immutability.
 The Scheme community has recognized the value of these features and has worked -- and continues to work -- to incorporate